 Now we’re people who live after Jesus’ resurrection, a long time after, so we don’t meet him stepping off a boat, or off a plane.
 But we do meet him when we hear his good news and share in a common meal and share what he’s done with our neighbors.
 And we also meet him in the waters of Baptism.

 The way Paul describes it to the churches in what’s now a part of Turkey, apart from God’s love and respect made flesh in Christ we’re not that different from Legion.
 We’re imprisoned by demands we can’t meet, he says, enslaved to the elemental spirits of the world (Gal.
 4:3).
 And we’re definitely torn apart.
 Paul hints at divisions between ethnic groups and traditions, between those who own everything, even other people’s lives, and those whose lives are totally in other people’s hands, between men and women with the different roles their culture tries to force on them.

 But Baptism undoes all those divisions.
 Listen to Paul’s words again: “As many of you as were baptized into Christ have clothed yourselves with Christ.
 There is no longer Jew or Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus.”
 In Baptism we’re all one.
 That doesn’t mean our differences don’t matter.
-God loves diversity—that’s why God created a world.
+God loves diversity—that’s why God calls forth a world.
 But our differences don’t separate us any more.
 And now we’re clothed with Christ.

 In the early centuries of the Church, when people got baptized they made quite a drama out of it.
 They preferred to be completely immersed, though you could pour or sprinkle water if there wasn’t enough handy.
 And at least in some places they would take off everything, get rubbed all over with scented oil, and when they came out of the water they were given a new white robe to put on.
 They just might have been doing something like that even in Paul’s day.
 It certainly sounds that way.